Why did you choose to study your particular major?

 Describe your career and relate how APU helped you succeed.

-Describe a time where you felt you had found your calling in your field of study.
+Describe a time where you felt you had found your professional calling.

 What was the most meaningful experience you had at APU?